alykoshin/inline-install/README.md

 },
 ```

-For more info on configuring Inline Install for Chrome extensions please refer to the link 'Using Inline Installation' in '[More Info](#more-info)' section
+For more info on configuring Inline Install for Chrome extensions please refer to 'Using Inline Installation' in '[More Info](#more-info)' section

 ```